ganeti/ganeti/doc/iallocator.rst

 also a dict having three keys:

 success
-  a boolean value denoting if the allocation was successfull or not
+  a boolean value denoting if the allocation was successful or not

 info
   a string with information from the scripts; if the allocation fails,